openebs/website/docs/main/concepts/architecture.md

 The Kubernetes CSI (provisioning layer) will intercept the requests for the Persistent Volumes and forward the requests to the OpenEBS Control Plane components to service the requests.
 The information provided in the StorageClass combined with requests from PVCs will determine the right OpenEBS control component to receive the request.

-OpenEBS control plane will then process the request and create the Persistent Volumes using the specified local or replicated engines.
+OpenEBS control plane will then process the request and create the Persistent Volumes using the specified local or Replicated Storage.
 The data engine services like target and replica are deployed as Kubernetes applications as well.
 The containers provide storage for the containers.
 The new containers launched for serving the applications will be available in the `openebs` namespace.

 With the magic of OpenEBS and Kubernetes, the volumes should be provisioned, pods scheduled and application ready to serve.
 For this magic to happen, the prerequisites should be met.